jgomezdans/two_stream/README.md

 # Experiments

 1. Single TIP inversion
+    Thisis done and works

 2. Single TIP inversion with weakened prior
     2.1.
 No soil correlation

+    Not tested this one,
 3. Regularised TIP inversion
     3.1 Change regularisation for LAI (too high, too low, just right)

+    Easy to do, but other parameters can/ought to be regulraised too?

 4. Use previous year(s) as prior

+    Needs a bit of work still...

 # TIP package
 The 2stream inversion package (TIP) from JRC.
 Emulated.
 Regularised.
 Improved.